TechyBear404/5xenvNews/src/content/articles/aws.md

 ---
-author: michael-scott
+author: dwight-schrute
-categories: ["studio tips"]
+categories: ["career advice"]
 date: 08/10/2021
 featured: false
-image: ./images/band.jpg
+image: ./images/gear.jpg
-title: Collaboration in music production
+title: Gear is insanely expensive
+sub-title: L'Artisan de l'Efficacité Informatique
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.